askap-vast/vast-tools/FINDSOURCES.md

 ## Inputs

 To run the script needs at least some coordinates, or a planet to search for.
-Coordinates are entered using the `--coords` parameter as demonstrated below.
+Coordinates are entered using the `--coords` parameter as demonstrated below, while planets can be specified using the `--planet` parameter.

 ### Command line: Single Coordinate
 Here the format can be either in Hours or decimal degrees: